 National Security Policy and Preparedness Division

-The Security Policy and Plans Division supports DOT’s interests on national security policy issues by participating in Executive Office of the President/National Security Council and other interagency efforts to develop and implement national security policy.
+The National Security Policy and Preparedness Division supports DOT’s interests on national security policy issues by participating in Executive Office of the President/National Security Council and other interagency efforts to develop and implement national security policy.
 These activities directly support various Presidential Directives, Executive Orders, national strategies and frameworks, and congressional mandates.
-The Division also represents DOT’s as the co-Sector-Specific Agency with DHS for the Transportation Systems Sector to ensure unity of effort while coordinating the development of policy and strategy documents, interagency communications, and outreach to stakeholders.
+The Division also represents DOT as the Co-Sector-Specific Agency—alongside the Department of Homeland Security—for the Transportation Systems Sector to ensure unity of effort while coordinating the development of policy and strategy documents, interagency communications, and outreach to stakeholders.
 The Division leads Departmental efforts to maintain preparedness through (1) continuity policies and programs focused on DOT’s readiness to withstand any type of emergency or disruption effectively and efficiently; (2) biodefense and public health expertise; and through (3) Departmental coordination on national exercise planning, development, and implementation processes.

 Response and Recovery Division

 The Response and Recovery Division is responsible for coordinating the Department’s preparedness, response, and recovery activities during all-hazard incidents as the Emergency Support Function #1 - Transportation (ESF-1).
 ESF-1 provides support to DHS by assisting Federal, state, local, tribal and territorial governments, voluntary and nongovernmental organizations, and the private sector in the management of transportation systems and infrastructure during domestic threats or in response to incidents.

 The Operations Division consists of the Department’s Crisis Management Center (CMC), which monitors the Nation’s transportation systems and infrastructure 24-hours a day, 7 days a week.
 The CMC is the central point for the Department’s interagency liaison and coordination with other Federal Operations centers.